tommililja/Farse/README.md

 }
 ```

->Farse does not throw exceptions and it only catches **JsonException**, that is thrown when parsing invalid JSON.
+>Farse doesn't throw exceptions and only catches **JsonException**, that is thrown when parsing invalid JSON.